xinzhouhe/eecs489-a4-spec/README.md

 192.168.2.2   192.168.2.2  255.255.255.255  eth1
 172.64.3.10   172.64.3.10  255.255.255.255  eth2
 ```
+Note that your code should be able to handle any valid routing table, as we will test it with different topologies on the autograder.

 ### Building and Running
 You should now have all the pieces needed to build and run the router: